abhiforgithonly/ml_challenge/README.md

 - Model training + evaluation + analysis plots
 - The prediction view and URL configuration for Django

+**Key Note:** You have to create a static folder and it will generate the results automatically
 ---

 ## 2. Setup & How to Run